pilleatus/orientdb-tutorial-distributed-database/gitbook/set_up_ddbms.md

 ### connect()

-In the first step, we made a remote connection to a database in our docker-container, type `c` &#x279c; enter.
+In the first step, we made a remote connection to a database in our Docker-Container, type `c` &#x279c; enter.
-On Linux systems the available docker IP's appear:
+On Linux systems the available Docker IP's appear:

 <pre style="background-color:black; color:white"><code>Please select Database-Server or enter IP address:  (e.g. "172.17.0.3")

-Available servers from docker:
+Available servers from Docker:
 0: 172.17.0.3:china
 1: 172.17.0.2:eu
 2: 172.17.0.4:usa
 </code></pre>

-Now you can choose to which of the three databases you want connect to.
+Now you can choose to which of the three databases you want to connect.
-When you input `2` the application will connect to the usa docker-container with the IP-Address: 172.17.0.4.
+When you input `2` the application will connect to the usa Docker-Container with the IP-Address: 172.17.0.4.

 Lets look in the source code of the method <tt>connection()</tt> in <tt>Manager.java</tt>:

 To make a connection over IP to a database we use the keyword `remote:`.
 For authentication, we use the user `root` and the password `root`.
-If you have choosen an other password, by setting up the docker-container you have to change it here accordingly.
+If you have choosen another password, by setting up the Docker-Container you have to change it here accordingly.

 ```java
 // OPEN THE DATABASE